ClipFlip : Multi-view Clipart Design: Results and Evaluation

 \begin{description}[style=unboxed,leftmargin=0cm] \item[Setup] All tasks were conducted on a 12-inch Surface Pro laptop with a Surface stylus.
 The study contains three sessions: tutorial, drawing, and interview.
-The entire study took about two hour per participant. \item[Participants] We recruited 12 participants (7 males and 5 females).
-All participants are non-professional artists and only 3 of them have experiences in physical-painting or digital-painting. \cgfhl{ We ask each participant to draw one of the six clipart (3 chairs and 3 airplanes). } \item[Tutorial session] We design the tutorial session to help the participant to familiarize with the drawing interface we provided and different functions in our drawing interface.
-There are four stages of the tutorial session which aims to let the user familiarize with functions including drawing single curves, how to connect curves and fill color, how to draw primitives, and the layering concept.
-For each function, we prepared a target results (e.g., different size of rectangle, or specific layering) and ask the users to use the tools to match the targets. \item[Drawing session] In the drawing session, we show the input clipart to the participants, and ask them to design clipart of the same object but from three other viewpoints.
-For chair clipart, the input viewpoint of is from front viewpoint, then we ask the user to draw from top and side viewpoint, and from the upper $45^{\circ}$.
-For airplane clipart, the input viewpoint is from top viewpoint, so we ask the user to draw front and side viewpoint, and from the upper $45^{\circ}$.
-Each participant design the clipart with and without our visual scaffold. \item[Interview] In the end, we collect feedback from each participant on different aspects on the assistive drawing interface.
+The entire study took about two hours per participant. \item[Participants] We recruited 12 participants (seven males and five females).
+All participants are non-professional artists, and only 3 of them have experience in physical-painting or digital-painting. \cgfhl{ We ask each participant to draw one of the six clipart (three chairs and three airplanes). } \item[Tutorial session] We designed the tutorial session to help the participant familiarize with the drawing interface we provided and different functions in our drawing interface.
+There are four stages of the tutorial session that aim to let the user familiarize with functions, including (i) drawing single curves, (ii) connecting curves, (iii) filling color, (iv) how to draw primitives, and (v) the layering concept.
+For each function, we prepared target results (e.g., rectangles with different sizes or specific layering) and asked them to use the tools to match the targets.
+In total, we allow the participants to practice in the tutorial session for at most 15 minutes. \item[Drawing session] In the drawing session, we show the input clipart to the participants and ask them to design clipart of the same object but from three other viewpoints.
+For chair clipart, the input viewpoint is from the front viewpoint, and then we ask the user to draw from the top, and the side, and the upper $45^{\circ}$ viewpoints.
+For airplane clipart, the input viewpoint is from the top viewpoint, so we ask the user to draw the front, and the side, and the upper $45^{\circ}$ viewpoints.
+Each participant design the clipart with and without our visual scaffold \minorhl{in a random order to avoid bias.} \item[Interview] In the end, we collect feedback from each participant on different aspects of the assistive drawing interface.
 In the questionnaire, we asked participants about (i) their drawing experience, (ii) their thoughts on difficulties of drawing different viewpoints, and (iii) how they think the visual scaffold aids them during the drawing session.
-In the last part, we asked the following questions: \begin{itemize} \item how helpful they thinks the visual scaffold is? \item how they think the visual scaffold aid can be improved? \item other open-ended feedback \end{itemize} Please find the the full version of our questionnaire in \secname~3 of the supplemental material. \item[Drawing result] We show several clipart designed by the participants in \figname~\ref{fig:user_result}.
-As we can observe in \figname~\ref{fig:user_result}, the participants are able to capture better ratios between parts or draw different parts in better positions.
-Please see the complete results from all participants in the supplemental material. \end{description}
+In the last part, we asked the following questions: \begin{itemize} \item do they think the provided visual scaffold is helpful? \item how the provided visual scaffold affect them while drawing? \item other suggestions or comments on how they think the provided visual scaffold aid can be improved. \end{itemize} Please find the full version of our questionnaire in \secname~3 of the supplemental material. \item[Drawing result] We show several clipart designed by the participants in \figname~\ref{fig:user_result}. \minorhll{ Noted that we do not have the exact correct design for all the clipart we asked the participants to design.
+Thus, in the following discussion, we use the artist's results as the best reference design since the artists are usually more familiar with the workflow and are more likely to design better results.
+In \mbox{\figname~\ref{fig:user_result}}, we can observe that the participant can draw a better ratio between the width and the height of the purple sofa case.
+The design result with the visual scaffold is closer to the artist's result than the result without the visual scaffold.
+For the purple sofa case, the participant can design better clipart from the upper $45^{\circ}$ by mostly followed the provided visual scaffold because the generated 3D shape matched the expected underlying geometry.
+Simultaneously, even though sometimes the visual scaffold's geometry is not accurate at every location, it can still assist the participants in designing the clipart.
+For the blue airplane case (shown in the last row in \mbox{\figname~\ref{fig:user_result})}, the participant can place the wing at the position closer to the artist's result by designing with the provided visual scaffold. } Please see the complete results from all participants in the supplemental material. \end{description}